Keith Jardine: Strikeforce

-Boxing
+Professional boxing career

 Jardine has fought four bouts as a professional boxer.
 His professional boxing record is three wins with one draw.
 His last boxing bout was a draw against Jason Cordova that took place on August 20, 2004.

-Film career
+Acting career

 In 2009, Jardine appeared in the movies Crank: High Voltage (starring Jason Statham) and Gamer (starring Gerard Butler).
 He was also featured in Breaking Bad (starring fellow Canoga Park High School Alumnus Bryan Cranston) Season 3 episode "I.F.T", where he played a criminal who gets into a bar fight.
 He has appeared in small roles in various other films such as Tactical Force, Beer For My Horses, Unrivaled and Death Warrior.
 On February 11, 2013, he starred in the Hawaii Five-O episode "Kekoa".
 In 2014, he appeared in the films John Wick, Inherent Vice and Shot Caller.
 In 2016, he appears in Preacher, playing one of Odin's employees, Verne.
 He makes a brief appearance in the Bruce Willis film Once Upon a Time in Venice.
 Jardine also played Dyer Howe, a member of Frank Griffin's gang, in the Netflix series Godless, released in November 2017, and the film Bird Box, released in December 2018.

 Jardine portrayed Pete in Vincent D'Onofrio's 2019 film The Kid.
 In December 2023, he served as director on the psychological thriller Killer Kafé, in his directorial debut.
 Jardine also had a minor role as Chester in Rose Glass's Love Lies Bleeding (2024).

 In 2025, Jardine made his feature film writing and directing debut with the time loop thriller Kill Me Again starring Brendan Fehr, Majandra Delfino and Jardine in a supporting role.